JoshuaBunag/spyx/README.md

 }
 ```
 # Notes
-- The currently doesn't have any database but needs you to run mysql in the background.
+- This currently doesn't have any database but needs you to run mysql in the background.
 - Please chang the application.properties according to your mysql configuration.